Agenda

 How can we invest in the ocean to build a true sustainable blue economy?
 While the ocean plays a critical role in regulating our climate and supporting biodiversity and the livelihoods of billions of people on the planet, the blue economy is still lacking in investment to reach its full potential.

-In this panel discussion, key sector players will showcase approaches that combine conservation activities and development, as well as share the lessons learned from innovative projects that have the potential to attract both private and public capital at scale.
+In this panel discussion, key sector players showcased approaches that combine conservation activities and development, as well as share the lessons learned from innovative projects that have the potential to attract both private and public capital at scale.

 ORGANIZER: BNP Paribas